filecoin-project/data-transfer-benchmark/README.md

 ### What This Does

-This test plan measures a series of transfers between two nodes with graphsync and go-data-transfer, optionally comparing them to HTTP.
+This test plan measures a series of transfers between two nodes with graphsync and go-data-transfer, optionally comparing them to HTTP and HTTP over libp2p.
 It offers a wide variety of configurable parameters, which are documented here.

 ### File Parameters